Shane Lechler: 2002

 Lechler's third professional season saw the Raiders have a lot of success.
 During a Week 4 52–25 victory over the Tennessee Titans, he punted thrice for 134 yards and a 44.67 average in his season debut.
 In the next game against the Buffalo Bills, Lechler had five punts for a season-high 250 yards for a 50.00 average during the 49–31 road victory.
 During a Week 16 28–16 victory over the Denver Broncos, he had a season-high six punts for 244 yards for a 40.67 average.
 Overall, in the regular season, Lechler totaled 53 punts for 2,251 yards for a 42.47 average.

 The Raiders finished atop the AFC West for the third consecutive year with an 11–5 record and made the playoffs.
-After two victories over the New York Jets in the Divisional Round and the Titans in the AFC Championship Game, Lechler appeared in his first Super Bowl.
+After beating the New York Jets in the Divisional Round and the Titans in the AFC Championship Game, Lechler appeared in his first Super Bowl.
 During Super Bowl XXXVII against the Tampa Bay Buccaneers, he had five punts for 195 yards for a 39.00 average in the 48–21 loss.